 I've used vacation rental companies for many of our family trips, in particular to areas where corporate housing doesn't reach.
 I've always been pleased with the service and the hospitality of the hosts and can usually find an amazing deal that is far cheaper than the costs of a hotel.
 Plus, most companies offer properties internationally, so no matter where you're moving, you can usually find short term accommodation for rent.

-Short Term Rental Companies
+Deciding on a Particular Short Term Rental Company

 Airbnb: While Airbnb is now the largest vacation rental site available, it is also a great place to find short-term rentals.
 Just note, if you're moving during the summer or high season, you might find it more difficult to book a longer stay.
 During the off season or if you're moving in the winter, you may be able to negotiate a better deal.
 Contact the owners directly to find out.